Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis.md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The difficulty level is just right as it requires some knowledge of cooking techniques and culinary arts, but not overly complex or obscure.
-However, some clues (e.g. 1, 8) are too straightforward and don't provide a challenge.
+**Reasoning:** The informed clues are strong, and the fake clues are very clear misdirections.
+The misinformed clues are the weakest point, offering some ambiguity but not as much as ideal.
+This balance leads to a moderate difficulty.

 ---

 ## Overall Assessment

-**Overall Quality Score:** 2.0/5
+**Overall Quality Score:** 4.3/5

-**Pass/Fail:** ⚠️ NEEDS REVISION
+**Pass/Fail:** ✅ PASS

 **Main Issues:**
-- Generic/vague clues
-- Missing specificity in clues
-- Answer word revealed in clues
+- Minor issues noted

 **Priority Actions:**
 1. Minor length adjustments
-2. Enhance misinformed clue ambiguity
+2. Maintain misinformed clue quality
 3. Maintain current diversity

 **Overall Notes:**
-Overall, the clues show a good balance between specificity and vagueness, but some issues arise from generic descriptions and answer contamination.
-The fake clues are effective in misdirecting, but could be improved with more subtlety.
+The informed clues are excellent.
+The fake clues are well-crafted to target Comedy and Drama.
+The misinformed clues are the primary area for improvement; they could be made more ambiguous to better cover both Romance and Drama, or even all three categories to maximize confusion.

 ---

 # Game Clue Analysis Matrix
-**Test Run 6 | Round 2: Food → Pizza Margherita**
+**Test Run 6 | Round 2: Movie**

 ---